yilingu0094/yilingu0094.github.io/_pages/cv.md

 We, the [Shenzhen Finance Institute (SFI)](https://sfi.cuhk.edu.cn/en) system analysis group, are fortunate to have been given the opportunity by the [China Association of Small and Medium Enterprises (CASME)](http://www.ca-sme.org/) to provide the supply chain financial service for a startup company called <span style="color:DarkGoldenRod">Yinan Yunqin Technology Company</span> to resolve their financial issues and construct a <span style="color:DarkGoldenRod">risk management information system</span> for both Yunan and financial institutions to prevent the aforementioned credit risk.

-**Project Description:** In this project, we establish the supply chain finance approach in two key terms: <span style="color:DarkGoldenRod">chattel mortgage financing</span> and <span style="color:DarkGoldenRod">accounts receivable financing</span>, which make it easier for Yinan Yunqin Technology company to finance and reduce the potential risk of financial institutions at the same time.
+**Project Description:** In this project, we establish the supply chain finance approach in two primary terms: <span style="color:DarkGoldenRod">chattel mortgage financing</span> and <span style="color:DarkGoldenRod">accounts receivable financing</span>, which make it easier for Yinan Yunqin Technology company to finance and reduce the potential risk of financial institutions at the same time.

 $\color{DarkGoldenRod}{(1)}$ <span style="color:DarkGoldenRod">Chattel Mortgage Financing:</span> In the chattel mortgage financing service, when the Yunqin stockyard have a financial need, the financial institution can set the frozen stocks of the stockyard as mortgage in the third-party warehouse.
 The main steps of chattel mortgage financing are shown as follows,